microsoft/BotFramework-WebChat/samples/13.b.customization-smart-display/README.md

    - Microphone cannot be turned off because abort recording is not supported
 - `useSendBoxSpeechInterimsVisible` to indicate whether speech interims should be visible or not

-The `MicrophoneButton.js` leveraged logics from various Web Chat hooks, which are also used internally by Web Chat to drive its standard components.
+The `MicrophoneButton.js` leveraged logic from various Web Chat hooks, which are also used internally by Web Chat to drive its standard components.

 ```jsx
 const CustomMicrophoneButton = ({ onClick }) => {